Esri/arcgis-gitops/aws/arcgis-site-core/k8s-cluster/README.md

 See: https://enterprise-k8s.arcgis.com/en/latest/deploy/configure-aws-for-use-with-arcgis-enterprise-on-kubernetes.htm

-Optionally, the module also configures pull through cache rules for Amazon Elastic Container Registry (ECR) to sync the contents of source Docker Hub registry with Amazon ECR private registry.
+Optionally, the module also configures pull through cache rules for Amazon Elastic Container Registry (ECR) to sync the contents of source Docker Hub and Public Amazon ECR registries with private Amazon ECR registry.

 ## Requirements